francesNLP/MappingChange/README.md

 * Fuseki Server hostname, credential (username and password) to login.
 * Elasticsearch Server hostname, credential (certificate file, api key) to login.
 * Base input dataframe of this collection, drop us an email for access.
-* (Optional) wikidata items dataframe generated for other collections, drop us an email for access.
+* (Optional) dataframe generated for wikidata or dbpedia items linked in other collections, drop us an email for access.

 ### Extraction Scripts